BZoennchen/Pages/_posts/2022-12-10-disrupting-education.md

 Students demand a list of actions they ought to do such that they get an A with certainty.
 And they will cheat the system wherever possible if it will bring them closer to that goal.
 Most students are not fascinated by the endless playground of reality.
-They are not interested in the experience of learning and understanding but in the final product, i.e., the certificate to get access to a well-payed job and let's not forget that teachers of the futures are students of today.
+They are not interested in the experience of learning and understanding but in the final product, i.e., the certificate to get access to a well-payed job and let's not forget that teachers of the future are the students of today.

 Of course, this is a massive generalization.
 There are many exceptions.